AbhinavT01/COTTHETA-LLC/README.md

 ## **COTTHETA LLC OCR System**

-This repository contains the OCR system developed during my internship at CotTheta LLC.
-The system is designed to detect and extract text from various documents, clean the text, and rectify OCR errors.
-The extracted information is processed to identify patterns, crop relevant parts of the image, and categorize addresses and human names.
+This repository houses an advanced OCR system developed during my internship at CotTheta LLC.
+The system excels in detecting and extracting text, autofilling extracted information into specified fields, and accurately identifying documents with paragraphs and handwritten content.
+It also robustly detects tabular data, whether handwritten or digital, enhancing its versatility in document processing."
 The results are then displayed on a Flask web server.

 ### Table of Contents